boostorg/ptr_container/doc/reference.rst

 the function is the boost namespace, but it can be placed together with the rest of the interface of the class.
 If you are implementing a class inline in headers, remember to forward declare the functions.

+**Warning: We are considering to remove the default implementation above.
+Therefore always make sure that you overload the functions for your types and do not rely on the defaults in any way.**

 The Clone Allocator concept
 +++++++++++++++++++++++++++